Osiris1975/namelist-mod-gen/docs/SteamDesc.md

 - [b]Ancient Roman[/b]: Like the greeks, but with Roman words.
 Two versions, one with ship names in English and one with them in Latin for that authentic feel.
 - [b]Arabian[/b]: Modern and medieval Arabian cities, landmarks and leaders using transliterated terminology.
 - [b]AstroSci[/b]: Planets, constellations, cities, scientific principles, Nobel laureates.
+- [b]Chinese Namelist[/b]: Names based on Chinese culture using mythology, prominent figures, cities, and geography as inspiration.
 - [b]ChatGPT[/b]: Names that ChatGPT generated when asked to generate cool sci-fi names for things.
 Cringy or cool?
 You decide!
+- [b]Culture-esque Namelist[/b]: Names from Ian M. Bank's Culture Series.
+I added more names that followed the naming patterns from the novels and used those and the originals to prompt ChatGPT for similar ones.
 - [b]Medieval[/b]: Medieval weapons, cities, castles, knights and historical figures.
 - [b]MedModern[/b]: Hybrid between ship names from the Medieval namelist and UNE-style human names for everything else.
+- [b]Native American Namelist[/b]: Based on various indingenous cultures from the Americas.
 - [b]NatModern[/b]: Hybrid between ship names from the Natural World namelist and UNE-style human names for everything else.
 - [b]Natural World[/b]: Names based on weather, animals and geological features of the natural world.
 - [b]Western Alliance[/b]: Names based on heads-of-state, landmarks, cities, and real warplanes and naval vessels from the Western Hemisphere and Western Europe.